 - Break free and travel through your bloodstream to your lungs (known as pulmonary embolism).
 There, a clot can cause damage or even death within hours.

 People with DVT may not have symptoms.
-Among those who do, symptoms can occur in one or both legs, including the following:
+Among those who do, the following symptoms can occur in one or both legs:

 - Pain or tenderness, possibly only when standing or walking